keyboardJuggernaut/decentralized_crowdfunding_platform/README.md

 Once you set your environment, to run the server locally you just need to:
 * Initialize the database only one time by executing this command from your prompt (assuming you're in folder project directory (crowdfunding folder): "python manage.py migrate".
 * Activate and connect to a redis server.
-If you are on windows, open your linux extensions (for instance Ubuntu LTS) and execute the command "redis-server".
+If you are on windows, open your linux extension (for instance Ubuntu LTS) and execute the command "redis-server".
 * Run on your command prompt "python manage.py runserver" and go to http://127.0.0.1:8000/ on your browser.

-Notes:
+Notes: <br>
 Contract events are showed when someone interact with it, so if you don't personally want to interact with the contract or wait for, open an other terminal and execute the
 "tests.py" file in django project (path: crowdfunding/events/) by executing "python events.py".
 It will simulate an interaction with the smart contract and you will be able to see the emitted events from the website.